Assessing the Ship Motion Prediction Capabilities of the Open-Source Model NEMOH Against Field Observations: Conclusions

 Statistics of pitch motions in sea states with large prediction errors did not reveal any evident nonlinear features.
 As a result, these errors were attributed to model limitations, including simplifications in motion coupling, hydrodynamic forces and damping, unaccounted aerodynamic effects, and sensor biases.
 In contrast, roll statistics associated with large prediction errors indicated a small but noticeable nonlinear feature, which we attributed to resonant and transient effects not accurately captured by the model.
+As the exact hull geometry was confidential and therefore unavailable for this study, an Arc7 ice-class hull was used in the RAO calculations, potentially introducing additional uncertainty into the predicted ship motions.
+Additionally, viscous damping was estimated using the simplified Ikeda method, which can introduce uncertainty in roll motion predictions under severe sea states where nonlinear effects are more pronounced \citep{ITTC2021Roll}.

-Outlier predictions, particularly under high wave height and steepness conditions, were consistent with the sea state variability observed during the voyage.
-This suggests the model’s relevance to the actual wave conditions.
-Overall, the model demonstrated its capability in predicting ship motions, supporting the future use of NEMOH in maritime research and engineering.
-However, further improvements are expected through the inclusion of nonlinear and transient effects.
+Overall, while the model produced reliable estimates for heave and, to a lesser extent, pitch and roll under moderate sea states, this study clarifies its limitations in more severe conditions and under uncertain ship parameters.
+These findings can inform future model refinements and help users assess the applicability of linear potential flow solvers like NEMOH in operational settings.